-A student will be considered a graduate and awarded the Associate in Arts, Associate in Science, Associate in Applied Science, and Associate in Occupational Technology degrees, or short-term certificate upon satisfactory completion of the requirements of the specific program as specified by Central Alabama Community College and the Alabama Community College System.
+A student will be considered a graduate and awarded the Associate in Arts, Associate in Science, Associate in Applied Science, and Associate in Occupational Technology degrees, or short-term certificate upon satisfactory completion of the requirements of the specific degree or short-term certificate program as specified by Central Alabama Community College and the Alabama Community College System.
+Certificates and short-term certificates embedded within degree programs will be awarded upon satisfactory completion of the required courses.

-All students are required to take ORI 105 or ORI 107 except the following: 1) students enrolling only in a short-term certificate program, 2) transient students, and 3) students in a technical program requiring WKO 110.
-Any other exceptions must be approved by the appropriate Dean.
+All students are required to take ORI 101 or ORI 105 except the following: 1) students enrolling only in a short-term certificate program, 2) transient students, and 3) students in a technical program requiring WKO 110.
+Any other exceptions must be approved by the appropriate dean.